 A good teacher can handle this situation in less than 2 minutes.
 I’ve done this myself many times.
 Because I’m well trained, and because I have a lot of experience, I’m confident in what I do.
 And because I’m so confident, the student can sense that she will be well taken care of.
 Both her and I know that everything is going to be fine.
-If necessary, I’ll open her vital points and transmit Qi to help clear the energy blockage.
+If necessary, I’ll open some acupuncture points to help clear the Qi blockage.
 Within a few minutes, everything is back to normal.

 A bad teacher will handle the situation differently.
 He’ll probably just ignore or dismiss what the student is experiencing.
 Of course, he’ll try to remain confident, but underneath the surface, you can tell that he’s faking it.
 In the end, you know something’s wrong because the students leave the class feeling worse, not better.